dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ## FTP Access
 When the Ethernet adapter is installed you can use FTP to remotely access the SD cards.
 The FTP access is very limited and only allows up- and downloading volumes to the volume files.
-The volumes are shown in two separate directories (SD1 and SD2) and list the volume files BLKDEV01.PO-BLKDEV0F.PO.
+The volumes are shown in two separate directories (SD1 and SD2) and list the volume files BLKDEV00.PO-BLKDEV0F.PO.
-Other files and other directories are not accessible via FTP (any unrelated files and folders will stay on the SD cards, but neither be visible nor writable via FTP).
+Other files and other directories stored on **FAT** format disks are not accessible via FTP (any unrelated files and folders will stay on the SD cards, but neither be visible nor writable via FTP).

 The Apple II access is suspended as soon as any FTP session is active.
 Disconnect your FTP client to resume Apple II access to the volumes.

-FTP data is transfered at about 170-200KB/s.
+FTP data is transfered at about **170-200KB/s**.
 140K disk-sized image transfers in less than a second.
 Full-sized 33MB images require about 2:45 minutes.

 Notice that any RESET of the Apple II also resets the DAN][Controller and the network device.
 So avoid pressing Ctrl-RESET on the Apple II while up- or downloading volume images via FTP.

 ### Preparing SD Cards for FTP
 The FTP server cannot create new files, nor rename files.
 It also cannot enlarge files.

+#### SD Cards with FAT Format
 Prepare fresh SD cards before installing them by creating all required volume files (BLKDEV0X.PO) in the root folder of the SD card:
 Just use an empty 33MB ProDOS template for each file.
 The FTP server is able to upload/download data to a volume as soon as the respective file exists.